 The player gets to fight this character at least two times, the first time being optional...
 The first two fights are impossible to win, and the last one is very difficult (unless the player happens to be very over-leveled).
 The last time the player fights Ramirez is at the end of the game, and Ramirez will be the final boss.

 The first time the player can fight Ramirez is after the admiral burns down Nasrad.
 Vyse, Aika, Fina, and Gilder are in the prosperous merchant city at the time and run out of it to get to the ship before they all burn to death.
 Ramirez then steps out of the flames and demands that they surrender the red moon crystal and the green moon crystal to him.
 Fina shakes her head at Vyse and tells him to surrender because Ramirez is too strong now.
 The player then has a choice of "Surrender" or "Fight...even though you know it is futile."
 It is recommended to choose the first choice to increase Vyse's Swashbuckler rating, but choosing the second choice allows the player to fight Ramirez.
-There is no advantage in choosing to fight Ramirez, but some players like Ramirez's battle theme and the battle animation for his S-move, Silver Eclipse.
-It's impossible to win against Ramirez at this point, even the game refuses to let Vyse win against Ramirez because no matter how much damage the player does, Ramirez's health is still green and will never hit yellow.
+There is no incentive to fighting Ramirez at this moment, but some players like Ramirez's battle theme and the battle animation for his S-move, Silver Eclipse, which may be the only move he uses in addition to attacking regularly.
+It's impossible to win against Ramirez at this point.
+His health never changes to yellow.

 The second time the player can fight Ramirez (or first if the optional battle was not done) is after the admiral burns down Vyse's base, Crescent Isle.
 Vyse, Aika, and Fina run out to see their home away from home in flames.
 As they wonder how the Armada found their base, Ramirez steps out of the flames yet again and demands that they surrender all of their moon crystals.
-The player will then choose "You'll have to kill us!" because Vyse will increase his Swashbuckler rating, and the player will fight Ramirez.
+The player can then choose "You'll have to kill us!" so that Vyse can increase his Swashbuckler rating, and the player will fight Ramirez.
 This time, Ramirez will come with two shadows to accompany him after the player has already defeated two other shadows that "greet" Vyse and company.
-The shadows won't be a problem.
-It is impossible to win against Ramirez yet again...
-No move will make a dent in this admiral.
-Attack him for the fun of it because he'll just slaughter Vyse and his party.
-There really is no way to kill Ramirez at this point because the game doesn't allow it.
+The shadows can be defeated.
+It is impossible to win against Ramirez, though.
 Ramirez will also use magic like Drilnos or Eternum in addition to his S-move, "Silver Eclipse".

-The third (or second if the optional battle was not done) and final time the player can fight Ramirez is at the end of the game after Galcian's death when he mourns and becomes completely mentally unhinged...
+The third (or second if the optional battle was not done) and final time the player can fight Ramirez is at the end of the game after Galcian's death when he mourns and becomes completely mentally unhinged.
 Since Lord Galcian is dead, he decides that Vyse and company should die as well.
 He brings some new S-moves with him, Silver Tundra, Destruction, and Lunar Blessing.
-This is just the first form, though.
+This is just the first form.

-It's not over.
 The third and final form is a battle on the deck of the Delphinus.
 Zelos' shell peels off and breaks, revealing a "core" that is half-Ramirez and half-Zelos.
-Like every time you fight Ramirez, he will not hold back.
-Unlike every time you fight Ramirez, you finally get to defeat him.
-And what would a last battle be if Ramirez didn't bring anything new?
-His new S-moves are Silver Binds and Silver Nightmare.
+This is the only real time the player defeats Ramirez.
+He gets some new S-moves in this battle as well, Silver Binds and Silver Nightmare.

 - Lunar Blessing - Ramirez uses this move in his first form of the last battle, and will not use it in the first two fights.
-Doesn't Fina also have this move?
-Well, they are both Silvites, so this is probably a shared trait or something.
-Anyhow, he will appear in a crater with the moon shining behind him.
+He will appear in a crater with the moon shining behind him.
 He holds his hand out and beseeches, "Moons, give me your blessing."
-And give their blessing they shall, as the moon lets a trickle of sparkles fall into his open hand.
+The moon lets a trickle of sparkles fall into his open hand.
 He then holds it to his chest as he's lifted into the air shining before he lands back on the ground, a shining ring appears where he steps, with his sword ready.
-Fina will also say "Moons, give us your blessing" when she performs this, but she says, "us" instead of "me", the way Ramirez says it.
+Fina will also say "Moons, give us your blessing" when she performs this move, but she says, "us" instead of "me", the way Ramirez says it.
 It also has the same effect as Fina's "Lunar Blessing", the regenerative properties, but Fina's only heals two hundred HP every turn while Ramirez's heals three times as much HP every turn (six hundred).
-Benefits him.

 - Destruction - Ramirez uses this move in his first form of the last battle, and will not use it in the first two fights.
 Ramirez crosses his arms over his chest as frosty air dances around him.
 He moves his arms outwards as he growls, ice forming on the ground.
 The ice shatters, their shards damaging all members of the party.
-Yeah, it's a lot like Galcian's "Neglora" in both the animation and the effect.
-The difference is that Ramirez happens to hit harder...
+This is similar to Galcian's "Neglora" in both the animation and the effect.
+Ramirez's has a higher damage output, though.

 - Silver Nightmare - Ramirez uses this move in his third form of the last battle, and will not use it in the first two fights or in his first form.
 Ramirez gathers some sort of dark energy and throws it toward the selected target, making him/her fall through a vortex-like space before he pulls them back out with purple strings.
 They reappear by falling out of the vortex in the ceiling the purple strands attached to them as they look up at Ramirez with misty eyes.
 He orders them to "Fight!", and they will use an S-move against members of the party and not use the command selected by the player.
 It takes away the turn of the member targeted and depending on what S-move was used, will target one to all members of the party.
-This move likes to go first before just about everything except "Prophecy" and "Blue Rogues".
-For some reason, Ramirez will usually use this move on one of the secondary playable characters (Enrique, Gilder, or Drachma).
-Also, he uses this move as often as he would "Silver Eclipse".
+This move has higher priority than everything that is not "Prophecy" or "Blue Rogues."
+For some reason, Ramirez will primarily target one of the secondary playable characters (Enrique, Gilder, or Drachma).
+Also, he uses this move as often as he would "Silver Eclipse."

 Ramirez is twenty-four years old, the youngest officer and most recent addition to Valua's military.
-His flagship is the Monoceros, and it is one of the few Valuan battleships that are not fought against (probably because the ship would be about as invulnerable as Ramirez himself...).
+His flagship is the Monoceros, and it is one of the few Valuan battleships that are not fought against.
 Not surprisingly, light speed swordsmanship is Ramirez's strength, he has no hobbies, and the most important thing to him is loyalty to Lord Galcian, whom he trusts more than anyone.